-While it can take several months for the condition to resolve, treatment options depend on the type of rupture.
-Initial treatment is focused on pain control.
-Weight bearing may be allowed after four to 10 days, and patients may be prescribed stiff-soled comfort shoes instead of a protective walker boot.
-Gentle plantar stretching may be prescribed to ease the symptoms, and non-steroidal anti-inflammatory drugs are used to reduce inflammation and alleviate pain.
-Patients can then begin a return to weight-bearing activities, such as walking, running, or jumping.
-The average recovery time is nine weeks, however, and a full recovery can take months.
+The time it takes for the condition to heal may span several months, with the specific treatment options varying based on the type of rupture.
+Initially, the focus is on managing pain.
+After four to 10 days, patients may be allowed to bear weight and might be advised to wear stiff-soled comfort shoes instead of a protective walker boot.
+To alleviate symptoms, gentle plantar stretching exercises may be recommended, along with the use of non-steroidal anti-inflammatory drugs to reduce inflammation and ease pain.
+Once these initial steps are taken, patients can gradually resume weight-bearing activities such as walking, running, or jumping.
+On average, the recovery time is approximately nine weeks, but a complete recovery may take even longer.

 Patients with a plantar fascia tear usually experience a burning sensation in their arch and heel, which may be accompanied by bruising.
 They may also experience a painful lump.
 This condition may also result in difficulty walking.
 A doctor will use diagnostic ultrasound and MRI tests to confirm a diagnosis.
 Treatment can include R.I.C.E. to reduce swelling and inflammation and may require immobilization of the foot or ankle to heal properly.